Healthdirect Free Australian health advice you can count on.

 • anaplastic astrocytoma, a high-grade tumour that usually grows in the upper part of the brain

-Optic pathway gliomas: These are gliomas that grow in the optic nerve, which connects the brain with the eyes, or in the nerves that allow you to see.
+These are gliomas that grow in the optic nerve.
+The optic nerve connects the brain with the eyes.

 What are the symptoms of glioma?